kabelwerk/sdk-react-native/docs/KabelwerkMessage.md

 ### `message`

 A chat message object.
 Please refer to the [JavaScript SDK docs](https://docs.kabelwerk.io/js/messages) for more information about chat message objects.

+### `theirMarker`

+The ID of the latest message marked by someone on the hub side.
+This is used to determine the number of checkmarks shown in the bottom right corner of messages posted by the connected user.

 ## See also